Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 Occasionally, your steel sheet may become so dirty with oils that isopropyl alcohol just does not cut it.
 In this case, take the steel sheet off of your print bed, bring it to a sink, and scrub it with unscented dish soap.
 Then dry it.
 This is the best method to clean your steel sheet, but is kind of annoying to do!

 Keep in mind that if you are printing PETG and not PLA, you actually might want a dirtier sheet!
 PETG is notorious for sticking well (too well) to the steel sheet, and some people actually wipe nose grease (skin oil) onto the the steel sheet before printing PETG.
 However, a better solution is wiping the steel sheet with Windex (or any blue window cleaner) before printing PETG.
 It will help the PETG prints to release from the bed when they are done without damaging the PEI surface on your steel sheet.
-Just make sure to clean the bed again with isopropul alchol or unscented dish soap before printing PLA again!
+Just make sure to clean the bed again with isopropyl alchol or unscented dish soap before printing PLA again!